 By default, the TTL is 72 hours.
 If your notification contains time-sensitive information, you can use a lower TTL to avoid sending obsolete information to the user.

-Both frequency capping and TTL can be customized by pressure category.
+Both Subscriber Protection and TTL settings can be customized by pressure category.
 This allows you to use different settings for different types of push notification content.

 There are 5 pressure categories: